NewsAppsUMD/first-news-app-umd/docs/index.rst

 .. code-block:: bash

     $ git add .
-    $ git commit -m "Created a detail page about each victim."
+    $ git commit -m "Created a detail page about each call."
     $ git push origin main

 One last thing before we move on.
 What if somebody vists an URL for an ``id`` that doesn't exist, like `localhost:5000/99999/ <http://localhost:5000/99999/>`_?
 Right now Flask throws an ugly error.